Moon Ballad

 Moon Ballad (foaled 1999 in Ireland) is a Thoroughbred racehorse who competed internationally.

 Background

 He was bred by Prince Fahd Salman's Newgate Stud Farm which operated from a base at the now closed Sandley Stud in Gillingham, Dorset in England.

 Out of the mare Velvet Moon, Moon Ballad's damsire was Shaadi who in 1989 won the Group One Irish 2,000 Guineas.
-Moon Ballad's sire was the very talented international winner Singspiel who won G-1 events in England, Canada, Japan, and the Dubai World Cup.
+Moon Ballad's sire was the international winner Singspiel who won G-1 events in England, Canada, Japan, and the Dubai World Cup.
 Singspiel was a son of In The Wings who was a multiple Group One winner in Europe as well victor in the 1990 Breeders' Cup Turf in the United States.

 Sold in October 2000 at the Tattersalls auction to Godolphin Racing, Moon Ballad was conditioned for racing by Saeed bin Suroor.

 Racing career

 2001: Two-year-old season

 The colt raced once at age two, finishing second in a 2001 maiden stakes at Newmarket Racecourse in England.